apple/foundationdb/documentation/sphinx/source/bulkdump.rst

 Invariant
 ---------
 - At any time, FDB cluster accepts at most one bulkdump job.
+When user issuing a bulk dump job, the client will check if there is an existing bulk load job.
+If yes, reject the request.
 - DD partitions the range into subranges according to the shard boundary.
 For a subrange, the data is guaranteed to put into the same folder --- same as task ID.
 - Each data filename is the version indicating the version of the data read by the SS.
-- Each subrange always has one manifest file indicating the metadata information of the data, such as Range, Checksum (to implement later in a separate PR), and FilePath.
+- Each subrange always has one manifest file indicating the metadata information of the data, such as Range, Checksum (to be implemented later in a separate PR), and FilePath.
 - In SS, we dump files at first and then write metadata in the system key space.
 If any phase is failed, DD will re-do the range.
 For each time SS writes the folder (locally or in BlobStore), the SS erases the folder at first.
 - A SS handles at most one dump task at a time (the parallelism is protected by the knob SS_SERVE_BULKDUMP_PARALLELISM.
 With current implementation, this knob is set to 1.
 However, we leave the flexibility of setting bulkdump parallelism at a SS here).
 - Each subrange does not necessarily have a byteSample file and data file which depends on the data size.
 A SS may be assigned a range but the range is empty.
-- When user issuing a bulk dump task, the client will check if there is an ongoing bulk load task.
-If yes, reject the request.

 Failure handling
 ----------------
 - SS failure: DD will receive broken_promise.
 DD gives up working on the range at this time.
-DD will issue the request in the future until the range completes.
+DD will re-issue the request (via a different task) in the future until the range completes.
 - DD failure: It is possible that the same SS recieves two requests to work on the same range.
 SS uses a FlowLock to guarantee that SS handles one request at a time.
 So, there is no conflict.
 - S3 outage: Result in task failure.
 The failed task will be retried by DD.